How can I help you?

 }

-</style>You can refer to our Vue Dashboard Layout feature tour page for its groundbreaking feature representations.
-You can also explore our Vue Dashboard Layout example to knows how to present and manipulate data.
+</style>Refer to the Vue Dashboard Layout feature tour page for its groundbreaking feature representations.
+Also explore the Vue Dashboard Layout example to learn how to present and manipulate data.